 Stress can directly affect your menstrual pain, and this is because you are not mentally accepting it.
 According to my theory, if you do not accept the pain and do not adopt it, you will only feel it more.
 Instead, prepare yourself to accept and then treat it.

 Most women are stressed in periods due to the thought of embarrassment and not being able to do anything about it.
 Have this straight in your mind; periods are okay, periods are normal.
 Don’t stress yourself, and it will affect your mental health and lead you to lack confidence and health problems in the future.

 10. Distraction and Comfort

 Distractions will help you in actually moving on from your period’s pain.
 It may sound awkward or illogical, but studies suggest distractions help you reduce the pain.
 You can call your friends at home and play card games or watch a Netflix movie.
 Anything that can help you forget your friends will do.

-Getting you in a cozy mood and switching to baggy clothes and pajamas is the best outfit during periods.
+Getting you in a cosy mood and switching to baggy clothes and pyjamas is the best outfit during periods.
 Keep yourself loose and comfort your body with everything you can.
 Treat it for bearing the menstrual pain, and it will always work.
 A few articles suggest orgasms as one of the best ways to treat your period pain, but there are no direct relations or evidence for this remedy.

 Final Words | Get Relief From Period Pain